OceanOutcomes/ocean-outcomes/what-we-do/tuna/index.md

 landing-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/rollover+images/tuna-hover.jpg
 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/hero+photos/tunahero.jpg
 weight: 5
-teaser-text: High seas fisheries, such as tuna — one of the highest valued and most sought after species — are seeing record global catches, but tuna and other high seas fisheries continue to face sustainability challenges without adequate on the water monitoring and science-based, collaborative international management.
+teaser-text: High seas fisheries, such as tuna — one of the highest valued and most sought after seafood commodities — are seeing record global catches.
+Yet tuna and other high seas fisheries will continue to face sustainability challenges unless adequate frameworks for transparency, monitoring and science-based, collaborative international management are in place.
-subtitle: Tuna and other high seas fisheries are some of the most important but challenging fisheries to sustainably manage.
+subtitle: Tuna and other high seas fisheries are some of the most important — but also the most challenging— fisheries to sustainably manage.
 ---

 ##Where complexity meets opportunity

-Tuna and other high seas fisheries like squid are among the most globally important — and among the hardest to improve.
+Tuna and other high seas fisheries like squid are among the most globally important traded seafood commodities — and among the hardest to improve.
 They operate across vast ocean regions, span complex international supply chains, and can involve environmental, governance, and social risks that cannot be solved by any one actor alone.

 Our collaborative work over the past decade has supported sustainability improvements in over 30% of the East Asian tuna longline fleet.
-Whether it's helping those fleets achieve Marine Stewardship Council Certification, addressing human rights and environmental needs through Fishery Improvement Projects, or advancing transparency through electronic monitoring initiatives, 600 longline vessels are now producing tuna more sustainably than when we set out.
+Whether it's helping those fleets achieve Marine Stewardship Council Certification, addressing human rights and environmental needs through Fishery Improvement Projects, or advancing transparency through electronic monitoring initiatives, 600 longline tuna vessels are now producing tuna more sustainably than when we set out.

 These efforts sit within a broader picture of progress.
 According to the <a href="https://www.fao.org/fishery/en/publications/323052" _blank">FAO’s 2025 Review of the State of World Marine Fishery Resources,</a> 87% of assessed tuna stocks are considered biologically sustainable, and 99% of global tuna landings come from stocks at or above sustainable levels.